steipete/steipete.com/_posts/2020-09-22-forbidden-controls-in-catalyst-mac-idiom.md

 ## AppKit In UIKit

 Internally Apple uses a private `_UINSView` class to host an actual `NSView`.
-It's too bad we didn't get this class public, which would allow us to freely mix AppKit with UIKit, but it's a great start.
+It's too bad we didn't get this class public, which would allow us to freely mix AppKit with UIKit, but it's a start.

 ![UIButton Mac Idiom](/assets/img/2020/mac-idiom-forbidden-controls/uinsview.png)

-If we look into the runtime, the class does pretty much what you'd expect (I omitted some less useful methods):
+If we look into the runtime, the class does pretty much what you'd expect (I omitted some less useful methods for brevity):

 ```
 lldb) po [NSClassFromString(@"_UINSView") _shortMethodDescription]